Bela and Martha Karolyi speak for first time about gymnastics scandal

 USA Gymnastics held camps there for the nation's most promising athletes from 1999 until last year, a period in which the U.S. teams achieved Olympic dominance.

-As national coordinators, Bela and then Martha oversaw training with techniques that they developed in Romania — where they made history with Nadia Comaneci's perfect tens — and later made the U.S. standard.
+As national coordinators, Bela and then Martha oversaw training with techniques that they developed in Romania — where they made history with Nadia Comaneci's perfect 10s — and later made the U.S. standard.

 For nearly 20 years, the biggest names in the sport sharpened their skills under Martha's watchful eye: Aly Raisman, Simone Biles, McKayla Maroney, Gabby Douglas, Jordyn Wieber.